JPerez00/go-backend-todo/readme.md

 Welcome to my journey of learning Go (Golang) by building a simple Todo app backend.
 This was my first time diving into Go, I wanted to create something practical to solidify my understanding of the language.

+In this Repo, we're sticking to the backend, focusing on Go and getting everything deployed on Fly.io.
+I'll post a separate blog post and repo about the frontend later.

 ## Project Overview
 - Language: Go (Golang)
 - Framework: Gin
 - ORM: GORM
 - Database: PostgreSQL
 - Purpose: Learning Go by building a RESTful API backend

 ## Features